Patient Education

 Hemodialysis Access Management

-Hemodialysis treats kidney failure by filtering the blood and removing waste and excess fluid.
-While this treatment can be highly effective, there are times when the dialysis access requires special management to ensure a healthy flow.
+Hemodialysis is a common treatment method for kidney failure that filters the blood and removes waste and extra fluids, allowing only clean blood to flow through the body.
+Removing the excess waste can help control blood pressure and monitor the balance of chemicals such as potassium and sodium.
+While this treatment can be highly effective, there are times when the filtered blood flow requires special management to ensure a healthy flow. ...

 Read More...